christopherhuntley/ba510-deals-database/README.md

 SELECT * FROM CompanyDeals;
 ```
 9. __Create a view named `DealValues` that lists the DealID, total dollar value and number of parts for each deal.__
-Don't forget to use your database schema map above.
+Don't forget to use your database schema map when planning out your joins.
 Also, be sure to include a comment (above the code) indicating what the view is intended to do.
 Also include a select query to demonstrate that the view works correctly.
 10. __Create a view named `DealSummary` that lists the DealID, DealName, number of players, total dollar value, and number of parts for each deal.__
 Bonus: use a subquery to construct a comma-separated list of deal types for each deal.
 (Don't forget the comment and the select query.)
 11. __Create a view called `DealsByType` that lists TypeCode, number of deals, and total value of deals for each deal type.__